Best AI tools for< Build Containers >

 What should I build next?

 The website 'What should I build next?' is a platform designed to help developers generate random development project ideas.
-It serves as an ultimate resource for developers seeking inspiration for their next project.
+It serves as the ultimate resource for developers seeking inspiration for their next project.
 Users can pick components or randomize to generate unique project ideas.
-The site also offers a Challenge Mode for added excitement.
+The platform also offers a Challenge Mode for added excitement.
 Additionally, free credits are rewarded to active users daily, ensuring a continuous flow of ideas.
+The website aims to support developers in overcoming creative blocks and sparking innovation.

 GitHub